OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/clean.md

 ---
 title: clean
-description: This documentation page provides in-depth instructions on how to clean a dataset by filling and dropping NaN values using different methods.
+description: "This documentation page provides in-depth instructions on how to clean" a dataset by filling and dropping NaN values using different methods.
 It covers the use of the function, parameters, choices, and detailed examples.
 keywords: